mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 #------------------------------
 # BEFORE STARTING, replace, in this whole file:
-#	- email@gmail.com by your actual email;
+#	- studivanms@gmail.com by your actual email;
-#	- username with your KoKo user name.
+#	- mstudiva with your KoKo user name.

 # The idea is to copy the chunks separated by empty lines below and paste them into your cluster terminal window consecutively.

 # The lines beginning with hash marks (#) are explanations and additional instructions – please make sure to read them before copy-pasting.

 # log onto cluster
-ssh username@koko-login.hpc.fau.edu
+ssh mstudiva@koko-login.hpc.fau.edu

 #------------------------------